biopragmatics/oquat/docs/invalids/prefix/ido.md

-# NCIm
+# ido: Infectious Disease Ontology

+This page summarize the different resources that reference `ido` but use local unique identifiers that do not match the standard pattern of ^[0-9]+$.
+Of the 1 resources,
-The following 1 variants were found: ['IDO']
+1 variants on the standard prefix were found: ['IDO'].

-## `efo`
+## `efo`: Experimental Factor Ontology

-Identifiers for this prefix are given correctly in Experimental Factor Ontology.
+Identifiers for this prefix are given incorrectly correctly in `efo`.

 | external_xref     |   usages_count | usages                                                                                              |
 |-------------------|----------------|-----------------------------------------------------------------------------------------------------|